alisaifee/coredis/docs/source/compatibility.rst

 DECRBY
 ******

-Decrement the integer value of a key by the given number
+Decrements a number from the integer value of a key.
+Uses 0 as initial value if the key doesn't exist.

 - Documentation: `DECRBY <https://redis.io/commands/decrby>`_
 - Implementation: :meth:`~coredis.Redis.decrby`